 As pseudotime trajectories are traditionally computed from a low-dimensional embedding of transcriptomic data32, the computation of spatiotemporal trajectories can be viewed as a problem of constructing spatially-aware embeddings of ST data.
 Multiple strategies for computing spatially-aware embeddings may be used such as Hierarchical SNE33, Hierarchical UMAP34, dual embedding35.
 Additionally, deep graph neural network-based approaches, such as DeepWalk36, Variational Graph Auto-Encoder (VGAE)37, Graph2Gauss38, and Deep Graph Infomax (DGI)39, while computationally more expensive, have been utilized for ST data due to their flexibility to model and learn non-linear and complex salient spatial dependencies between genes and cells.

 In this work, we develop a framework to reveal continuous temporal relationships with spatial context using ST data.
-By applying a DGI framework, combined with a novel spatial regularization designed to capture both local and global structural patterns, we extract a spatially-consistent low-dimensional embedding that reflects both expression similarity and the spatial proximity of cells.
-Because distant cells of the same type may exhibit a high degree of transcriptional similarity even in very different parts of tissue, spatially-consistent embeddings must be designed to be close only if both expression and spatial position are similar.
-This reflects the biological belief that spatially separated populations of similar cells correspond to meaningfully distinct structures. .
-Embeddings of the gene expression are then ordered by diffusion pseudotime32 to create a pseudo-Spatiotemporal Map (pSM).
-This map represents a spatially-coherent pseudotime ordering of cells that encodes biological relationships between cells, such as developmental trajectories and cancer progression.
-The same embedding can also be used for domain segmentation when paired with clustering algorithms.
+By combining a DGI framework with spatial regularization designed to capture both local and global structural patterns, we extract a spatially-consistent low-dimensional embedding and construct a pseudo-Spatiotemporal Map (pSM), representing a spatially-coherent pseudotime ordering of cells that encodes biological relationships between cells, along with a region segmentation.
+We compare SpaceFlow with five existing methods on six ST datasets, demonstrating competitive performance on benchmarks, and use SpaceFlow to reveal evolving cell lineage structures, spatiotemporal patterns, cell-cell communications, tumor-immune interfaces and spatial dynamics of cancer progression.

-We compare the SpaceFlow method with five existing methods on six ST datasets with different resolution and sequencing techniques on the task of domain segmentation, demonstrating the quality of the SpaceFlow embeddings through competitive performance on standard benchmarks.
-Using our computed pSM, we then reveal new evolving cell lineage structures, spatiotemporal patterns, and cell-cell communications in chicken heart development, and uncover tumor-immune interfaces and spatial dynamics of cancer progression in a human breast cancer data.
-We also demonstrate the robustness of our method in identifying spatiotemporal structures from various ST datasets.

 Results

 Overview of SpaceFlow